AuricFox/Coder/README.md

 # Server-side

-This section documents the setup and executing the server.
+This section documents the setup and execution the server.

 ## Server Setup